The Boat Race 2024: Details

-The crews for both men's and women's boats were announced earlier in March 2024 at Battersea Power Station.
 The women's race was umpired by Richard Phelps and the men's by Matthew Pinsent.

 Cambridge retained their title as winners of the Women's Boat Race for the seventh consecutive year, 7 lengths ahead of rivals Oxford.
 This took the overall record in the women's race to 48–30 to Cambridge.
 Cambridge beat the Oxford men by 31/2 lengths in a time of 18m 56s in a tense encounter which featured the collapse of the Cambridge stroke Matt Edge in the closing stages of the race.
 As a result of Cambridge's victory the head-to-head record after the race stood at 87–81 in Cambridge's favour.
 Oxford women's boat Osiris won the women's reserves race.
 Cambridge's Goldie won the men's reserves race.
 Cambridge's men and women secured victory in The Lightweight Boat Races.

 The race was broadcast internationally on television.
 Fox News, CNN, The New York Times, CBS and other international media organisations ran stories about the poor water quality in the Thames, specifically citing excrement in the water during the race.
 Thames Water responded saying improving river health was a "key focus" for the company, which recently completed the Thames Tideway Tunnel 'super sewer' to stop sewage overflows and improve water quality in the Thames.